SAP/luigi/docs/navigation-configuration.md

 ### Dynamic viewUrl

-You can use both node variables and path variables to build a dynamic **viewUrl**.
+You can use both node parameters and path parameters to build a dynamic **viewUrl**.

 For example, if the web application URL is `https://luigi.corp/something/sample_1/products?~sort=asc`, the micro frontend will load using a different URL, such as `https://admin.my.test/project/sample_1/products?sort=asc`.

-When loading, the **viewUrl** uses the following dynamic URL variables:
+When loading, the **viewUrl** uses the following dynamic URL parameters:

 - `:projectId = sample_1`
 - `sort = asc`